CloudScale-Project/CloudStore/application/README.md

 ### Introduction

-In this directory you will find the source code for showcase for CloudScale project.
-The showcase is a webapplication of reimplemented book shop according to TPC-W specifications and it's written in Spring framework.
+In this directory you will find the source code of the CloudStore, a showcase for CloudScale project.
+The showcase is a web application implementing an on-line book shop following the TPC-W specifications, and it's written using the Spring framework.

-This is Eclipse project so we recommend to import this project into Eclipse and contuine from there.
+Being an Eclipse project, we recommend to import this project into Eclipse and continue from there.

 ### Running from Eclipse